byuflowlab/FLOWUnsteady/docs/src/tutorials/first-steps.md

 mainwing = vlm.simpleWing(span,aspectratio,taperratio,wingtwist,wingsweep,wingdihedral)
 ```

 Congratulations!
 You've created your first wing object.

+!!! info "Exploring wing objects"

     If you want, you can take a moment to explore the contents of your newly created ```mainwing```.
 You can do so using ```fieldnames(mainwing)``` and poking around.
 The Reference section will have more info on the contents of the wing object.

 Next, let's create a wing system.